2017 TEST DATES: February 18, March 11, April 1

 Please read the following policy statements before contacting us.
 We will not respond to questions answered here.

+The cost of the COPE Test is $220.00 and the price of the TOP Test is $80.00.
 The TOW test is no longer available to replace the Writing portion of the COPE test.

 Enrolment Services of the University of Toronto no longer accepts partial scores and only accepts acceptable score results from a single test date.